Mormon Polygamy Reform

 Stop promoting the false dichotomy of “either Joseph Smith was a prophet, and the Book of Mormon is true… and thus its all true, or it’s all false” (see here for examples).
 All church’s and earthly organization’s believe and promote both truth and error.
 At least three other major religious founders claim to have seen God and/or Jesus within a decade from Joseph Smith; Siyyid Shírází (Founder of Bahá’í Faith; 8 million adherents), Mirzā Ghulām Ahmad (Aḥmadiyya Muslims; 20 million adherents), Hong Xiuquan (prophetic icon of Chinese millennialism).
 Just because Joseph was given a dispensation of restoration, does not mean God did not give other prophets and religious founders dispensation’s of their own.
 Having multiple prophets and priesthood lines on earth HAS BEEN THE RULE for the entire scriptural record.
 Our suggestion that in our day things are ‘different’ and now God suddenly has ONE priesthood line on earth is an unscriptural false tradition based on pride.
 All prophets are fallible and run the risk of introducing negatively oriented material and concepts into their revelations, practices and doctrine, all receive revelations as they are able and reveal heaven as they see it “through a glass darkly” (1 Cor 13:12).

-The words of Christ to the Nephites might well apply to us, when he says “and they understood me not when I said other sheep I have that are not of this fold, and they too must I bring, that there will be one fold and one Sheppard”.
+and they [my leaders] understood me not when I said other sheep I have that are not of this fold, and they too must I bring, that there will be one flock, one shepherd”.
+(John 10:16, 3 Ne 15:21)

 Eliminate autocracy by balancing consensus rule (democracy) with guidance from ordained leadership